gvsurenderreddy/cobia-systems/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Syndicates content from the Cobia Systems...
+Syndicates content from the Cobia Systems and helps the WordPress user to manage all of their web properties in one place!

 == Description ==